 Common Good Canteen is a monthly Zoom conversation in which Laura Gilchrist & Matt Wilson welcome a fascinating line up of special guests to discuss the big issues around money and meaning.

-The canteen will create space in which members of different Common Change groups, and anyone else with an interest in pursuing the common good, can interact and be inspired.
-Hand-picked guests will be interviewed about what they’ve seen happening when when generosity and community collide.
+The canteen creates a space in which members of different Common Change groups, and anyone else with an interest in pursuing the common good, can interact and be inspired.
+Hand-picked guests are interviewed about what they’ve seen happening when when generosity and community collide.

 Meet the hosts…